 With a promise of succulent red meat and fine bottles of wine – focal points to many a good meal – on the menu, a visit to an Argentinian restaurant isn’t just a trip, but a culinary pilgrimage.

-So, as a melting pot of contrasting tastes and textures, Argentinian cuisine can be surprising and sensational in equal measure.
-In order to help you to enjoy a truly authentic meal at an Argentinian restaurant, we’ve put together a list of items that you simply must sink your teeth into. ¡Vamonos!
+In order to help you to enjoy a truly authentic meal at an Argentinian restaurant in London or further afield, we’ve put together a list of items that you simply must sink your teeth into. ¡Vamonos!